Penn Foster High School

 In this course, you’ll explore the amazing potential of your personality.
 The course begins by defining personality and showing its effects on your life.
 You’ll learn some famous theories about personality and the possible ways that personality is formed.
 After taking a personality test, you’ll reflect on your results to understand more about yourself and your traits.
 Finally, you’ll decide how your personality can help you to build better relationships, excel as a leader, benefit your community, and succeed in your High School program and beyond.

-In this course, you’ll learn how to become a strong Digital Citizen.
-You’ll learn to use technology to find information in ways that are ethical and effective.
-You’ll be able to describe why it’s important for everyone to have access to technology.
-By the end of this course, you’ll recognize how to protect your digital privacy during online activities.
+In this course, you'll learn how to build your digital literacy skills and become a strong digital citizen.
+You'll learn to use technology to find information in ways that are ethical and effective.
+You'll be able to recognize how to protect your digital privacy during online activities and describe why it's important for everyone to have access to technology.
+You'll also learn to think critically about sources of information and determine the best methods to research and communicate ideas.
+By the end of the course, you'll be able to identify appropriate methods for using technology in education, the workplace, and daily life.

 Civics (1 credit)